markjnkim/intro-vue/lesson_plan.md

     * `v-on:click.prevent` (preventDefault())
     * `v-on:keyup.enter` (press enter key)

-Make sure students understand the availability of other events as well like `mouseover`
+Make sure students understand the availability of other events as well like `mouseover`.
 * Comment on the readability of the code compared to jQuery.

 * Call on students to answer the following questions one at time, filling in gaps in their explanations as necessary: